nikeorever/android_notifications/README.md

 ```

 ### About small icon
-To create Notification in Android, you must set the small icon by `setSmallIcon()`, The small icon resource used by this plugin by default is *{your_package_name}.R.mipmap.ic_launcher*, if you don`t plan to use it as a notification icon, please register the plugin manually and set the small icon in the following way.
+To create Notification in Android, you must set the small icon by `setSmallIcon()`, Otherwise it will throw an exception(**error, Invalid notification (no valid small icon)**), The small icon resource used by this plugin by default is *{your_package_name}.R.mipmap.ic_launcher*, if you do not want to use it as a notification icon, please register the plugin manually and set the small icon in the following way.
 ```kotlin
 class MainActivity : FlutterActivity() {
     override fun configureFlutterEngine(flutterEngine: FlutterEngine) {